 Use the Strangler Fig pattern to gradually migrate functionality from the monolithic codebase to new independent services.
 Extract new services from the existing monolithic code base and slowly modernize critical parts of the web app.
 To implement the Strangler Fig pattern, follow these recommendations:

-Set up a routing layer In the monolithic web app code base, implement a routing layer that directs traffic based on endpoints.
+Set up a routing layer.
+In the monolithic web app code base, implement a routing layer that directs traffic based on endpoints.
 Use custom routing logic as needed to handle specific business rules for directing traffic.
 For example, if you have a

 /users

 to the new service.Manage feature rollout.
 Use .NET Feature Management libraries to implement feature flags and staged rollout to gradually roll out the decoupled services.
 The existing monolithic app routing should control how many requests the decoupled services receive.
 Start with a small percentage of requests and increase usage over time as you gain confidence in its stability and performance.
-For example, the reference implementation extracts the ticket rendering functionality into a standalone service, which can be gradually introduced to handle a larger portion of the ticket rendering requests.
+For example, the reference implementation extracts the ticket-rendering functionality into a standalone service, which can be gradually introduced to handle a larger portion of the ticket-rendering requests.
 As the new service proves its reliability and performance, it can eventually take over the entire ticket rendering functionality from the monolith, completing the transition.

 Use a façade service (if necessary).
 A façade service is useful when a single request needs to interact with multiple services or when you want to hide the complexity of the underlying system from the client.
-However, if the decoupled service doesn’t have any public-facing APIs, a façade service might not be necessary.
-In the monolithic web app code base, implement a façade service to route requests to the appropriate backend (monolith or microservice).
+However, if the decoupled service doesn't have any public-facing APIs, a façade service might not be necessary.
+In the monolithic web app code base, implement a façade service to route requests to the appropriate back end (monolith or microservice).
 In the new decoupled service, ensure the new service can handle requests independently when accessed through the façade.

 Implement the Queue-Based Load Leveling pattern

-Implement the Queue-Based Load Leveling pattern on producer portion of the decoupled service to asynchronously handle tasks that don't need immediate responses.
+Implement the Queue-Based Load Leveling pattern on the producer portion of the decoupled service to asynchronously handle tasks that don't need immediate responses.
 This pattern enhances overall system responsiveness and scalability by using a queue to manage workload distribution.
 It allows the decoupled service to process requests at a consistent rate.
 To implement this pattern effectively, follow these recommendations:

 Use nonblocking message queuing.
 Ensure the process that sends messages to the queue doesn't block other processes while waiting for the decoupled service to handle messages in the queue.
 If the process requires the result of the decoupled-service operation, have an alternative way to handle the situation while waiting for the queued operation to complete.
-For example, the reference implementation uses Azure Service Bus and the
+For example, the reference implementation uses Service Bus and the

 await